vaibhavvraj/udaan-website/README.md

 ## 🌟 Features

 - Responsive design for desktop, tablet, and mobile devices
+- Accessible navigation and semantic HTML for both Desektop and mobile devices
 - Hero section
 - About section introducing Udaan's mission
 - Impact statistics section